-The container you use can be anything that holds soil and provides good drainage.
 When selecting a container, choose something to fit the setting and that will accent the plantís beauty and color.
-Generally the size of the containers should be double of the size of the root ball of the plant you intend to plant into.
-Containers can be made of different materials, cedar wood planter, bamboo, log wood.
-Generally cedar and cedar log wood are stronger than the bamboo and will last longer than bamboo planter.
-We strongly recommend you use liner in the bamboo planter.
+Generally, the size of the containers should be double the size of the root ball of the plant you intend to use.
+Containers can be made of different materials, cedar wood planter, bamboo, or log wood.
+Cedar and cedar log wood are generally stronger and will last longer than bamboo.
+We strongly recommend you use a liner in the bamboo planters for extra protection.

 The most important part of planting (other than starting with healthy, robust plants) is to start with a good potting soil.
-Fill the container with potting soil, allowing room for plants to be set with planting level 1 inch below lip of pot (to make watering possible).
-Mix an organic fertilizer into the soil or a time release fertilizer.
-Set plants, still in their pots into the container to see if you like the arrangement.
+Fill the container with potting soil, allowing room for plants to be set with a planting level of 1 inch below the tip of the pot to make watering possible.
+Mix an organic fertilizer into the soil or a time releasing fertilizer.
+Set plants still in their pots into the container to preview your arrangement.
 When satisfied, begin planting.
 Work from the center of the container out to the edge.
-As you plant, rough up the roots, set the plant and firm into place with additional soil.
+As you plant, rough up the roots, and set the plant firmly into place with additional soil.
 The trick to planting colorful containers is to over-plant a little to achieve a profusion of color.
-Plant close, but allow some room for growth.
+Plant flowers close together, but allow some room for growth.

-Containers need more attention than bed plantings.
-Attention to watering, especially, as weather becomes warmer and pots become full is essential to keeping planters colorful and healthy.
-Frequency of watering is dependant on the size of container, plant species and weather conditions.
+Containers need more attention than plant beddings.
+Attention to watering, especially as weather becomes warmer and pots become fuller is essential to keeping planters colorful and healthy.
+Frequent watering depends on the size of container, plant species and weather conditions.
 Itís a good idea to check containers daily for watering needs.
-Some will need water daily, others every few days.

-Frequent grooming of plants will keep containers looking good all season.
-Remove any yellow, diseased or dead leaves.
-Removing spent blossoms will encourage more flowering and keep the plants attractive.
+Frequent grooming of plants will keep containers looking beautiful all year.
+Remove any yellow, diseased, or dead leaves.
+Removing spent blossoms will encourage more flowering.

 Copyright 2001.
 Master Garden Products.
 All Rights Reserved.